OutSystems/docs-bestpractices/src/infrastructure-management/fine-tune-app-pool.md

 An Application Pool is a mechanism used by IIS to isolate Web applications, allowing you to have different configurations (security, resource usage, etc) and preventing misbehaving applications from interfering with other applications.

 Generally, each Application Pool corresponds to one worker process.
-A worker process is a windows process (w3wp.exe) which runs Web Applications, and is responsible for handling requests sent to a Web Server for a specific application pool.
+A worker process is a Windows process (w3wp.exe) that runs Web Applications, and is responsible for handling requests sent to a Web Server for a specific application pool.

 ## What is application pool recycling in IIS?

 Recycling means that the worker process that handles requests for that application pool is terminated and a new one is started.
 This is generally done to avoid unstable states that can lead to application crashes, hangs, or memory leaks.

-By default IIS uses the overlapped recycle method, which keeps the old process up until the current requests are finished processing (or a set timeout elapses) while the new process handles new requests.
+By default, IIS uses the overlapped recycle method, which keeps the old process up until the current requests are finished processing (or a set timeout elapses) while the new process handles new requests.
 This ensures service continuity so that you usually do not notice a recycle.

 ## Where can I configure automatic application pool recycling?